blubars/blubars.github.io/_posts/2016-09-14-iceland-trip.markdown

 ---
 layout: post
-date: 2016-09-14 14:47
 title: "Iceland Trip, Summer 2016!"
 categories: travel
 ---
 Here's a rough recount of our itinerary.
 Also tried to post daily for this one on my [instagram](https://www.instagram.com/blubars/), went okay!
 > Note: Here's a brief lesson in Icelandic to help you with the names.
+When
-When you see anything ending in 'foss', it's a waterfall.
+> you see anything ending in 'foss', it's a waterfall.
 Okay, you're ready.

 ### Day 1: Sun 8/28/2016 -- Reykjavik
 * Arrived in Reykjavik, landed 6am